ebp-group/Switzerland_Tilemap/README.md

 This repository contains a square tilemap of the cantons and half-cantons of Switzerland.
 This is roughly based on ideas in http://blog.apps.npr.org/2015/05/11/hex-tile-maps.html and in http://aftertheflood.co/projects/london-squared-map.

+As of 02.2021, the tilemap is available as an official [Datawrapper](https://www.datawrapper.de/) basemap.
+Upon [creating a new map in Datawrapper](https://app.datawrapper.de/create/map), simply select *"Choropleth Map"*, then look for *"Switzerland > Cantons (square)"*.
+See also [Weekly Chart: A tilemap of Switzerland cantons – with some twists](https://blog.datawrapper.de/tilemap-of-swiss-cantons/).

 ## What you get
 This repository contains everything you need to make these: